elias6969/Pigeon-Audio/README.md

 - Push to the branch (git push origin feature/foo)
 - Open a Pull Request
 - Please follow the existing code style and include relevant tests/examples.

+## Built With
+This project was scaffolded using [pigeonForge](https://github.com/elias6969/Pigeon-Forge), a tool for quickly generating clean and organized C++ project structures.